foxcpp/maddy/docs/reference/endpoints/imap.md

 **Default**: global directive value

 TLS certificate & key to use.
-Fine-tuning of other TLS properties is possible by specifing a configuration block and options inside it:
+Fine-tuning of other TLS properties is possible by specifying a configuration block and options inside it:
 ```
 tls cert.crt key.key {
     protocols tls1.2 tls1.3